-The Digital Forensics program provides a sound educational foundation for the performance of professional activities within the computer forensics arena.
-A sequence of courses is offered which will enable students to: (1) develop a knowledge base about computer crime, computer evidence and computer investigation; (2) adopt a set of professional values; and (3) develop skills related to professional activity in the field of computer forensics.
-Students completing the Digital Forensics program will be prepared to enter the field of computer forensics in a public or private environment as computer crime investigators, computer crime analysts, computer forensics investigators, computer forensics technicians, computer forensics analysts, Internet security technicians and Internet security analysts.
+The Digital Forensics program provides a sound educational foundation for the performance of professional activities within the digital forensics arena.
+A sequence of courses is offered which will enable students to: (1) develop a knowledge base about computer crime, digital evidence and technological investigations; (2) adopt a set of professional values; and (3) develop skills related to professional activity in the field of digital forensics.
+Students completing the Digital Forensics program will be prepared to enter the field of digital forensics in a public or private environment as technology focused crime investigators, digital forensics analysts or examiners, digital evidence technicians, Internet security specialists and network security analysts.
 Individuals currently working in this or a related field will substantially enhance their knowledge and skills.

 Student Learning Outcomes: